top of page

 How Long Does a Dry Socket Last?

-Untreated, a dry socket typically lasts:
+Untreated, a dry socket typically causes:

 • 4-7 days of severe pain, then